Connect with others who understand.

 During Surgery

-You will be asleep under anesthesia during the procedure, so you will not feel any pain.
-The thoracic surgeon, who specializes in chest and lung surgeries, will make a cut between two ribs (known as a thoracotomy).
+You will be asleep under anesthesia during the procedure, so you won’t feel any pain.
+The thoracic surgeon, who specializes in chest and lung surgeries, will cut two ribs (known as a thoracotomy).
 This incision will run from the side of your chest, under your arm, and around to your back.

 The surgeon will separate the two ribs along the cut and then deflate the lung to remove it.
-Some lymph nodes also may be removed.
+Some lymph nodes also may be taken out.
 Examining the lymph nodes can help your doctor determine if the cancer has spread further.

 In some cases, your surgeon may perform an extrapleural pneumonectomy.
 During this procedure, the surgeon removes the entire affected lung, part of the diaphragm, part of the sac covering the heart, and the pleura (the membrane lining the chest and lungs).

 After the lung is removed, the surgeon will close the cut with stitches and apply a dressing over the area.
 A chest tube might be left in to help drain fluid from the area where the lung had been.
-Once you have healed, the drainage tube will be removed.
+Once you’ve healed, the drainage tube will be removed.

 Recovery From a Pneumonectomy

-Immediately after surgery, you will be put into a recovery room to wake up from the anesthesia.
+Immediately after surgery, you’ll be put into a recovery room to wake up from the anesthesia.
 You will then be given pain medication and oxygen.
-Once you have recovered from the anesthesia, you will be moved to a hospital room to be monitored for several days.
+Once you have recovered from the anesthesia, you’ll be moved to a hospital room to be monitored for several days.
 During this time, you will be given breathing exercises to strengthen your remaining lung and help remove fluid that may have collected during surgery.

-You will likely be sore because the surgeon cut through major structures in the chest.
+You’ll likely be sore because the surgeon needs to cut through major structures in the chest.
 This soreness is normal, and your health care team may prescribe pain medication to take home.

-You will also likely be more tired than usual, since your body will be recovering from an intensive procedure.
+You will also likely be more tired than usual because your body will be recovering from an intensive procedure.
 You should gain back your strength over the next several weeks.

 Can You Function With One Lung?

 Eventually, the remaining lung may expand into the space where the other lung was, shifting toward the heart.
-However, the remaining lung will not replace the function of the removed one — your lung capacity will be about half of what it was before.
-This capacity is enough to go about your normal, daily activities, but more intense activities will likely become difficult or impossible.
+However, the remaining lung will not replace the function of the removed one — your lung capacity will be about half of what it was with two healthy lungs.
+This capacity is enough to go about your normal, daily activities, but more intense activities may become difficult or impossible.

 As with any surgery, pneumonectomy brings certain risks.
-Although many people recover well after the procedure, it is a fairly high-risk surgery.
-Complications that may occur include:
+Although many people recover well after the procedure, complications can carry a high risk and include:

 • Shock